goojoob/HexBoard/README.md

 ### Usage 🔧

-_HexBoard is a SwiftUI KeyboardView that is initially positioned off the screen_
+_HexBoard is a SwiftUI HexBoardView that is initially positioned off the screen_

 _It needs to be stacked in the last position of a ZStack in order to overlap all the other views when it shows_